Multiloop contributions to the on-shell-$ \overline{\rm{MS}}$ heavy quark mass relation in QCD and the asymptotic structure of the corresponding series: the updated consideration: The differences in the structure of the asymptotic series in the cases of QCD and QED: the four-loop analysis

-Expressions (\ref{meme}-\ref{mtau}) demonstrate the absence of any regular sign-constant or sign-alternating structure of the related PT series.
-The same feature is observed in the case when the running QED parameters (masses of charged leptons and coupling constant) are normalized at the scale $\mu^2=M^2_l$ (\ref{MeMe}-\ref{MtMtau}).
-Therefore, the appearing from time-to-time in the literature point of view that the asymptotic perturbative series in QED should have sign-alternating structure, which is based in part on the theoretical studies, presented in \cite{Itzykson:1977mf}, seems to be not the general rule.
-Perhaps the only place, where this property is vividly demonstrated nowadays, is the perturbative expression for the anomalous magnetic moment of electron, which is known at present up to five-loop term (for the most recent results of its numerical evaluation see \cite{Aoyama:2017uqe} and \cite{Volkov:2019phy}.
+Unlike Eqs.(\ref{Mcharm}-\ref{Mtop}) the expressions (\ref{meme}-\ref{mtau}) demonstrate the absence of any regular sign-constant or sign-alternating structure of the related PT series (besides the case of the $\tau$-lepton).
+The same feature is observed when the running $\overline{\rm{MS}}$-scheme QED parameters (the masses of charged leptons and coupling constant) are normalized at the scale $\mu^2=M^2_l$ (in this case the sign-alternating structure of the relation between $M_{\tau}$ and $\overline{m}_{\tau}(M^2_{\tau})$ is not manifested itself anymore).
+Therefore, the point of view appearing from time-to-time in the literature that the asymptotic perturbative series in the QED should have sign-alternating structure, which is based in part on the theoretical studies presented in \cite{Itzykson:1977mf, Bogomolny:1978ft}, seems to be not a general rule.
+Note that the sign-alternating behavior is realized nowadays only in the perturbative expression for the anomalous magnetic moment of electron, which is known at present with high precision up to the five-loop term (for the most recent results of its numerical evaluation see \cite{Aoyama:2017uqe} and \cite{Volkov:2019phy}).

+One should mention that the issue of the non-regular behavior of the corrections to the relation between the pole and running masses of the charged leptons in QED was first raised in \cite{Kataev:2009} upon the three-loop analysis of the numerical expressions for this relation being analytically evaluated later on in \cite{Baikov:2012rr}.
+It may be of interest to understand better the discussed non-regular structure of the asymptotic QED series in the future.